NexPlayer/TizenWebOS/ps5/api.md

 }
 ```

-?> Please note that the default value of the <b>autoplay</b> parameter is true, so the player will star without any user action.
+?> Please note that the default value of the <b>autoplay</b> parameter is true, so the player will start without any user action.

 ### Mute